WZH-0x408/effnet/README.md

 The dataset is organized in [PyTorch ImageFolder] fashion, in that every sub-directory is named after the corresponding label.
 You may have to change the ROOT_DIR to your dataset directory in [dataset.py](src/dataset.py).

 #### 2. Prepare the Labels
-run [generate_dict.py](src/generate_dict.py) to generate mappings between label names and indices.
+Run [generate_dict.py](src/generate_dict.py) to generate mappings between label names and indices.
 This is used for visualization only during inference.
 You may have to change the ROOT_DIR to load the data.

 #### 3. Train
-run [train.py](src/train.py) to fine-tune the model and generate weights.
+Run [train.py](src/train.py) to fine-tune the model and generate weights.
 You may have to change the [IMAGE_SIZE] hyperparameter for different models.
 ```
 python train.py --epochs 20 --pretrained --model-type efficientnet_b6
 ```